Paris - Ile De France

 The construction still went ahead, but encountered several issues that affected the construction schedule.

-As a result, Les Halles has been a huge construction site for the past few years!
+As a result, Les Halles were a huge construction site for the past few years!

 Directions: 1st District